ACM SIGMOD Vancouver, Canada, 2008

 Freaky Flicks : this is a community sharing films via the net, mainly via downloadable files.
 It contains a huge list of films, most of which are arthouse (Herzog), avant-garde (lots of Anger), and cult (Borowzyck, Makaveyev, Pasolini).

 Mondo Digital : dedicated to “weird and wild cinema”, and active since 1998, this site is mainly written by Nathaniel Thompson.
-It contains hundreds of reviews of cult films, well written and wit a good eye for detail (and the extras on DVDs).
+It contains hundreds of reviews of cult films, well written and with a good eye for detail (and the extras on DVDs).

 Notcoming : Since 1998, this site has been offering information and reviews with a bias towards older, often unpopular and sometimes unknown films that merit a second look.
 There is a lot of older cult stuff here (Freaks, some lesser known Fellini, Cat People, …) but also a lot of information on European horror that hardly ever comes to the UK or North America (or anywhere else).

-Pimpadelic Wonderland : this site concentrates on whatever was weird in the seventies (quite a few things), and approaches them in a, well, weird way.
+: this site concentrates on whatever was weird in the seventies (quite a few things), and approaches them in a, well, weird way.
 It has a most fascinating video library, categorized along sections called for instance Euro Trash, Mondo, Lost Movies, Porn, Rarities, and Curios.
 Well worth browsing as it really holds stuff you’ll have never heard of.

 Psychotronic Movieguide : this one we include as a sign of the times, really.
 Since 1989, Psychotronic was the bible of B-movie cinephiles, and early 2007 it was forced to cease publication.
 Editor Michael Weldon’s lament on why it was no longer feasible to continue provides sad evidence of a corporate tightening of the movie business that affects everything.
 It is also a rallying call for true cult cinema to resist mainstream culture – it cannot be trusted!
+Thankfully, there is now Psychotronic video online, a sequel like all thrash movies should have.

 Razor Reel : this Bruges-based site convenes several smaller B-Movie, Underground and Trash initiatives, such as a small festival, reviews, and interviews.

-The Spinning Image : this site, led by Darren Jones and Steve Langton, has its origins in a few British fanzines, and is now, 7 million visitors later, a well-recognized keystone for cult cinema overviews and reviews, and cult film news.
+The Spinning Image : this site, led by Darren Jones and Steve Langton, has its origins in a few British fanzines, and is now 20 million visitors later, a well-recognized keystone for cult cinema overviews and reviews, and cult film news.
 Its database is simply magnificent.

 Stomp Tokyo : this site acts a bit like a news wire embellished with podcasts.
 It leans closely to general preview sites like comingsoon.net but its focus is much more towards cult.
 Some of you will find this too mainstream, but if you want the latest news on releases, then this an excellent place to go.